jere1882/dl-blog/content/blog/mlops-notes.md

     app.run(debug=True)
 ```

+Note: **Redis** is often used as a caching mechanism, but it's actually a **data store** that can be used in several different ways, not just for caching.
+Redis is an **in-memory database**, meaning it stores data in memory (RAM) rather than on disk like traditional databases.
+This makes it extremely fast for operations, which is why it is commonly used for caching, session management, real-time data processing, and pub/sub messaging.
 # AWS deployment choices

 | **Deployment Option**   | **Best For** | **Key Features** | **Pros** | **Cons** |